-4 Points Per Credit Hour 3 Points per Credit Hour

-2 Points Per Credit Hour

-1 Point Per Credit Hour (Not computed in G.P.A.)1
+4 Points Per Credit Hour 3 Points Per Credit Hour 2 Points Per Credit Hour 1 Point Per Credit Hour (Computed in GPA) (Not computed in G.P.A.)

-(Computed in GPA)

 (Not computed in G.P.A.)

-(Computed in G.P.A.)

-(Not Computed in GPA) Non-Credit Course (Not Computed in GPA) Non-Credit Course
+(Not computed in G.P.A.)
+(Not computed in G.P.A.)
+(Not Computed in G.P.A.)

-- 1 The grade of E, available only in Developmental Math course MATH 0310, indicates effort or in progress and denotes that a student has received satisfactory grades, but has not completed enough course work to progress to the next level.
-This grade (E) may be given only one time for MATH 0310. - 2 The grade of I, which denotes an incomplete, may be given when an instructor believes that a student has a justifiable reason for not completing a course, for example, an illness resulting in the failure to complete the required course work.
+The grade of I, which denotes an incomplete, may be given when an instructor believes that a student has a justifiable reason for not completing a course, for example, an illness resulting in the failure to complete the required course work.
 If an I is given by an instructor, the student must contact the instructor and make arrangements to complete the required work within 60 days from the date the I was earned.
 Upon completion of the work, the grade of I is changed to a permanent grade.
-If the required work is not completed prior to the end of the 60-day time period, the I is changed to an F. - 3 AUDIT means to attend a course without working for or expecting to receive formal credit.
+If the required work is not completed prior to the end of the 60-day time period, the I is changed to an F.

+AUDIT means to attend a course without working for or expecting to receive formal credit.
 Audit status declaration is accepted at the time of late registration through the official census day for that semester.
-Admission requirements, tuition, and fees are the same for auditing as for enrolling in credit classes and receiving a regular letter grade. - 4 Courses approved for pass/fail grading may be used to satisfy requirements for a certificate or degree.
+Admission requirements, tuition, and fees are the same for auditing as for enrolling in credit classes and receiving a regular letter grade.

+Courses approved for pass/fail grading may be used to satisfy requirements for a certificate or degree.
 Courses taken through the pass/fail system will not be used in computing the VC grade point average regardless of the grade received.
 Individual student requests for the pass/fail option must be made to the Office of Admissions and Records during registration and no later than the last day of registration and/or change of schedule, whichever is later.
 Individual student requests for the pass/fail grading option may not be canceled after the end of late registration or the last day to change schedules.